On this page:

-Note: On 1 May 2017, new underquoting laws come into effect that will require the advertised price to be either a single figure, or a price range of not more than 10 per cent.
-For more information on this and other upcoming changes, view our Understanding underquoting page.
+Note: On 1 May 2017, new underquoting laws came into effect that require the advertised price to be either a single figure, or a price range of not more than 10 per cent.
+For more information on this and other changes, view our Understanding underquoting page.

 It is illegal for an agent to advertise or advise you of a price that is less than the:

 - seller's auction reserve price or asking price, or

 - agent's current estimate of the likely selling price.

 This is known as underquoting.
 View the underquoting information below.

 - give an accurate opinion of the market price of the property